1922 Texas gubernatorial election

 The 1922 Texas gubernatorial election was held on November 7, 1922 in order to elect the Governor of Texas.
 Incumbent Democratic Governor Pat Morris Neff won re-election to a second term, defeating Republican candidate William Hawley Atwell in a landslide.

 Democratic primary

-Governor Neff won in the Democratic party against three different challengers relatively comfortably, and narrowly avoided a runoff.
+Governor Neff won in the Democratic party primary against three different challengers relatively comfortably, and narrowly avoided a runoff.